Why build it?

 - When the service instances are started or stopped, traffic have to be rebalanced.

 - Excessive load should be shed.

 An IT solution should match to a business.
 If your business grew faster than your IT organization, but you are not going to be new Netflix, be honest, you need to solve existing problems, but not to build infinitely scalable IT infrastructure.
-There are so many awkward firewall / network configurations, so huge monoliths are in production, so few real IT-experts in enterprises.
+There are so many awkward solutions, so huge monoliths are in production, so few real IT-experts in enterprises.
 Efficiency, that's why an enterprise needs to pull its IT solution up for tomorrow's demand, but not to overinvest into a technology which would never match to its business.

 RabbitMQ gives you efficiency by the following:

 - Easy to shape as usage is growing.
 Being widely spread technology it has its experts.
 It supports distributed scenarios and high-availability.
 Frankly, I don't understand why someone still continues to invent new message buses after RabbitMQ.
-Because RabbitMQ supports high-load, it's reliable, it's configurable, widely used.
-It's hard to incorrectly implement RabbitMQ solution on-premise, but, again, it also available in the cloud.
+RabbitMQ supports high-load, it's reliable, it's configurable, widely used.
+It's hard to incorrectly implement RabbitMQ solution on-premise, but, again, it's also available in the cloud.